toptensoftware/tapetool/readme.txt

 Usage:

-    > tapetool [options] inputfile
+    > tapetool [options] inputfile [outputfile]

-TapeTool writes all text output to stdout, to capture to a text file generate a text file use redirection eg:
+The type of output file is determined by the output file extension

+    > tapetool --blocks --microbee myfile.wav myfile.tap

-    > tapetool --blocks myfile.wav > myfile.txt
+    > tapetool --bytes --microbee myfile.wav myfile.txt

-The input file can be a .wav file or the captured text output of a previous run of tapetool.
+The input file can be a .wav file, a binary file or the captured text output of a previous run of tapetool.

+## Processing Wave Files

+In order to process or render cassette audio files, tapetool needs to know the type of machine the tape is intended for.
+Currently TRS-80 and Microbee are supported, see the command line arguments below.

 ## Text Format